 Technical Webinar Questions:

-Q: will you be addressing type 3c due to surgery and not only pancreatitis?
+Q: Will you be addressing type 3c due to surgery and not only pancreatitis?

 A: Most of the material should apply to people who have Type 3c due to surgery.
 Dr. Bellin sees patients like that all the time!